 (a) The Exam Route

-The Diploma runs every two years; the next course is scheduled to commence in Autumn 2020 and will run until May 2021 (subject to a sufficient number of course applicants).
-Check our website in the coming weeks for course enrolment information or contact firstname.lastname@example.org in to receive updates from the Law Society when the course has been finalised.
+The Diploma runs every two years; the current course is running until May 2021.
+You can find further information on the Law Society of Ireland website.
+The next course is scheduled to commence in September 2022 and will run until May 2023 (subject to a sufficient number of course applicants).

 All course participants will automatically become Affiliate members of STEP for the duration of their studies.
 On successful completion of the course, graduates can upgrade to full membership depending on the criteria below.